Skip to Main Content

 The classification of legislation at IALS

-Legislation is arranged in the library according to jurisdiction and is identified by the letter E in the middle of the classmark, for example;
+Legislation is arranged in the library according to jurisdiction and is identified by the letter E in the middle of the classmark (with some exceptions - see codified legislation, below).
+For example:

 GA2.E.1 Great Britain: Statutes in force

-If you are unsure of the location of that classmark in the library, check the floor directory or the guide to Classmarks and the Location of Resources in the Library.
+To find the location of a classmark in the library, check the floor directory or the guide to Classmarks and the Location of Resources in the Library.

 Finding legislation for a particular jurisdiction